dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 - [Helm](https://helm.sh) >= 3.x, please refer to Helm's [documentation](https://helm.sh/docs/) for more information
   on installing Helm.

+To use the operator, you will need provide two configuration values:
+* `endpoint`: The URL of the Dash0 ingress endpoint backend to which telemetry data will be sent.
+  This property is mandatory when installing the operator.
+  This is the OTLP/gRPC endpoint of your Dash0 organization.
+  The correct OTLP/gRPC endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints".
+  Note that the correct endpoint value will always start with `ingress.` and end in `dash0.com:4317`.
+  Including a protocol prefix (e.g. `https://`) is optional.
+* Either `token` or `secretRef`: Exactly one of these two properties needs to be provided when installing the operator.
+    * `token`: This is the Dash0 authorization token of your organization.
+      The authorization token for your Dash0 organization can be copied from https://app.dash0.com -> organization settings -> "Auth Tokens".
+      The prefix `Bearer ` must *not* be included in the value.
+      Note that when you provide a token, it will be rendered verbatim into a Kubernetes ConfigMap object.
+      Anyone with API access to the Kubernetes cluster will be able to read the value.
+      Use a secret reference and a Kubernetes secret if you want to avoid that.
+    * `secretRef`: A reference to an existing Kubernetes secret in the Dash0 operator's namespace.
+      The secret needs to contain the Dash0 authorization token.
+      See below for details on how exactly the secret should be created and configured.

 ## Installation

 Before installing the operator, add the Dash0 operator's Helm repository as follows: